 Also found in: German chamomile

-Potential benefits: Anti-microbial, analgesic, anti-inflammatory, calming agent.
+Potential benefits: Anti-microbial, analgesic, calming agent.

 Scent: Sweet, woody